12 min read

 Pricing: Free to start.
 Gumroad takes 10% of every sale.
 No monthly fee.

-The catch: That 10% fee is brutal at scale.
+The catch: That 10% fee is significant at scale.
 On $10,000/month in revenue, you’re paying $1,000/month to Gumroad, which is more than most SaaS alternatives charge.
-Gumroad works best at lower volumes.
+Gumroad makes sense at lower volumes, not once you’re building a real business.

 Who it’s for: Creators just starting out who want zero overhead and can accept the fee until they’re generating enough revenue to justify a paid platform.